The Power and Respect of Wild Elephants

 A Close Encounter

 On a typical safari day, game rangers spotted a group of elephants.
 Recognizing the potential danger, they cautiously backed off, giving the elephants their space.
 However, nature is unpredictable.
-Suddenly, an elephant charged at the vehicle with full force, its massive frame and flapping ears painting a picture of raw power and determination.
+Suddenly, an elephant charged at the vehicle with full force, with flapping ears, warning the game rangers to keep away.

 Click here to view the video.